r-ex/LegionPlus/README.md

 --list <path to rpak>
 Produces a list of all exportable assets within the specified rpak

+--listaudio <path to the general.mbnk file>
+Produces a list of all exportable audio files
 ```

 #### Export Load Flags